Providing quality services since 1964

 Referrals for Service

-The majority of referrals are received from Great Rivers Service Coordination Unit.
-Referrals for services are provided as vacancies become available; residential service referrals are forwarded to the Residential Referral Committee for review.
+The majority of referrals are received from Central Illinois Service Access, Inc. Referrals for services are provided as vacancies become available; residential service referrals are forwarded to the Residential Referral Committee for review.

 There are no costs to individuals enrolled / receiving services in day program, respite, family financial or representative payee who are eligible for Medicaid.
 For individuals receiving residential services, costs are based on their funding from Social Security, Supplemental Social Security or other funds.